Advertiser Disclosure

 Backyard Fire Pit

-Staying home most of the time means you need to maximize all of your living space.
 Transform your outdoor space into a cozy oasis on chilly nights by surprising your Valentine with a backyard fire pit.

 Flowers

 You can pick them up from the store yourself or have them delivered — the former option might be cheaper.
-Prices for Valentine’s Day flowers vary greatly according to where you buy them from and the type of bouquet.
+Prices for Valentine’s Day flowers vary greatly, according to where you buy them from and the type of bouquet.

 E-Reader

 If your Valentine is a bookworm, an e-reader is a gift that keeps on giving.
-This allows them to essentially have a library at their fingertips, making quarantine boredom a thing of the past.
+This allows them to essentially have a library at their fingertips, making boredom a thing of the past.

 Unlike tablets and smartphones, e-readers are made for reading with glare-free screens.
 Plus, their lack of internet connection offers a distraction-free experience — unlike reading a book on a tablet or smartphone.